Living with a urostomy, urine pouch or new bladder

 Getting used to the changes in your body

 It can take some time for you to adjust to the changes in your body.
 It can help to have support from family and friends.
 If you find this difficult, you might need some help from other people.

 You might worry about how body changes will affect:

 - your relationships

 - sports and hobbies

-With time you will find that there is very little that you can't do, that you could do before your surgery.
-You will become more confident about living with a stoma.
-Your stoma nurse will be able to help you overcome some of your fear and build up your confidence.
+With time you will hopefully find that there is little that you can't do, that you could do before your surgery.
+You will become more confident about living with these body changes.
+Your specialist nurse will be able to help you overcome some of your fear and build up your confidence.

 Stoma appliances are very well designed.
 They're not easily seen through your clothes and they shouldn't leak.
 Talk to your stoma nurse if you have problems with your bag.
 A different type of bag may suit you better.